Need to get a mortgage

 – What are the pros and cons of different mortgage products?

-The initial meeting with a GHL Direct financial adviser to discuss your needs is always at our adviser’s expense and without any obligation.
-Our mortgage advisers may charge based on the complexity of each case.
+Your initial meeting with a GHL Direct financial adviser to discuss your needs is always at our adviser’s expense and without any obligation.
+For transparency, our mortgage advisers may charge based on the complexity of each case.

 Some mortgage brokers charge an up-front flat fee between £195 and £499, while others take commission from the lender or bank providing the loan.
 All of this will be explained to you by your mortgage adviser at the start of the meeting.